Healing Tattoos Looking Scaly: What Does It Mean?

 After getting inked, your skin is an open wound, so it requires time to heal with proper care.
 You can try to prevent skin scaling by making sure to protect and treat your tattoo thoroughly, which will help to prevent infections or allergies:

-It must be noted, however, that even if you’ve cared for your tattoo perfectly, it may still continue to look scaly for a while.
+It must be noted, however, that even if you’ve cared for your tattoo perfectly, it may still continue to look scaly and shiny for a while.
 As long as there aren’t any infections or allergic reactions present, the tattoo should return to normal in due time.

 Goodbye, Tattoo Troubles